 After Adam and Eve left the garden, they had two sons, Cain and Abel.
 When they grew up, Abel raised sheep and cattle while Cain grew plants.
 One day, Cain and Abel brought offerings to God.
 God was pleased with Abel's offering because Abel's heart was right but Cain's offering did not please God.
 God told Cain that he needed to overcome his sin.
 Instead, Cain gave in to anger and jealousy, and he killed his brother.
 Then God placed a curse on Cain so the earth would not grow crops for him.

-After the flood, the children of Noah began to fill the earth again.
-But they disobeyed God and worshipped idols.
+After the flood, the descendants of Noah began to fill the earth again.
+But they disobeyed God and worshiped idols.
 They built the tower of Babel out of their pride.
 God confused their languages so they were divided.
 Then God scattered them over all the earth.
 But God gave them over to their idolatry.

 God chose one man, Abraham, to start a nation that would worship Him.
 God called Abraham and his wife Sarah to leave their home and travel to the land of Canaan.
 God promised Abraham that he would be the father of more people than the stars in the sky and that they would possess the land of Canaan.
-Abraham didn't have even one child and he didn't own any land but he believed God and that was credited to him as righteousness.
+Abraham did not have even one child and he did not own any land, but he believed God and that was credited to him as righteousness.
 God told Abraham to circumcise himself and all of his male descendants as a sign of their covenant.